 We next sought to determine if other immunogenic factors, such as tumor mutational burden (TMB) or cellular components of the TME, vary across STRATsig tertiles.
 We examined the relationship between TMB and the STRATsig tertiles using the OV1 cohort, which was previously characterized by whole-exome sequencing52.
 We hypothesized that tumors which have evolved toward a hyper-immune suppressed state would be less subject to immunological constraints that would otherwise limit the accumulation of antigenic mutations.
-Consistent with this hypothesis, TMB levels, and the levels of loss-prone mutations in particular, were significantly higher in S-T1 tumors as compared to S-T3 tumors (TMB: Mann–Whitney P = 0.002; Loss-prone TMB: P < 0.00001) (Fig. 4E, F).
+Consistent with this hypothesis, TMB levels and the levels of loss-prone mutations were significantly higher in S-T1 tumors as compared to S-T3 tumors (TMB: Mann–Whitney P = 0.002; Loss-prone TMB: P < 0.00001) (Fig. 4E, F).
 Niknafs and colleagues recently showed that TMB can be resolved into two immunogenic mutational classes, termed “loss-prone” and “persistent”, with differing immunological and clinical relevance53.
 Loss-prone mutations were defined as those that occur in diploid chromosomal regions, and are thus amenable to editing by cancer cells via chromosomal loss.
 By contrast, persistent mutations were defined as those that attract anti-tumor immune responses, but cannot be edited without lethal consequences (e.g., mutations occurring in haploid regions in linkage with essential genes) or because they exist in multiple copies that are unlikely to be simultaneously edited within a cell.
 Unlike loss-prone mutations, persistent mutations were shown to accumulate as tumors evolve under immune selective pressure, and the fraction of TMB consisting of persistent mutations (termed ‘pTMB’) was shown to be a more robust predictor of immunotherapy response in patients than TMB alone53.
 On this basis, we compared pTMB distributions across STRATsig tertiles and within CYTscore tertiles.
 While pTMB did not differ between S-T1 and S-T3 (Fig. 4G), we did observe an association with CYTscore that occurred only in S-T3, where pTMB was significantly higher in CYT-Hi tumors as compared to CYT-Lo tumors (Mann–Whitney P = 0.03; Fig. 4H).
 Thus, the survival advantage of patients in S-T3 CYT-Hi is associated not only with greater potential for cytolytic activity, but also higher pTMB.

 We next investigated the cellular composition of tumors by computing abundance scores for 39 cell types (Additional File 1: Fig. S6).
 Notably, we found that for most of the effector and regulatory cell types examined, no significant associations with STRATsig tertiles were observed.
 Several cell types, however, did exhibit significant and reproducible tertile associations.
 Most notably, hematopoietic stem cells (P < 0.001), monocytes (P < 0.001) and cancer-associated fibroblasts (CAFs) (P < 0.001) displayed greater abundance scores in S-T1 tumors, while Th1 CD4+ T cells (P < 0.001) exhibited greater abundance scores in S-T3 tumors (Additional File 1: Fig. S6A-C).
 These findings suggest that certain cell populations may contribute to the STRATsig tertile phenotypes.